wwt/docker-foundations/docker-commands/5_part_v-docker-quick-hits.md

-Display a list of your Docker Containers and observe the web application Containers no longer exist
+Display a list of your Docker Containers and observe the web application Containers no longer exist:

 ```bash
 docker container ls -a